Big Reactions To Cancellations

 Validate yourself, too.

-SWYS for YOU: "You are really struggling to get things done with the whole family at home all day, every day!
+SWYS for YOU: “You are really struggling to get things done with your child at home!
 You miss your usual routine.
-You wish it could go back to normal, so that you could have your life back.
-You don't like having everything up in the air!
-You just want to know when it will be over."
+You don’t like having everything disrupted!
+You just wish it would be easy.”

 You can find out more about our simple 3-part coaching approach in our book, SAY WHAT YOU SEE® for Parents and Teachers.
 You can buy it here, or if you just can’t wait, you can read it online here for free!